zulip/zulip/templates/zerver/help/user-groups.md

 1. Add or remove users (including yourself).
 Click outside the box to save.
 Zulip will notify everyone who is added or removed.

+!!! warn ""
+    **Note**: If you remove yourself from a user group, you may no longer have permission to modify the user group.

 {end_tabs}

 ### Configure who can create and manage user groups